Eternal Life

 I committed my life to Christ based on these things I could understand and the greatest thing I couldn't understand—His incredible, saving love.

-As I've gotten to know Christ and the Bible better, I've found great comfort in my inability to understand God—it proves He is far greater and wiser than I am.
+As I've gotten to know Christ and His Word, I've found great comfort in my inability to understand God—it proves He is far greater and wiser than I am.

 If you haven’t committed your life to Christ, I encourage you to read the Bible and seek God.
 If you genuinely seek God, you will find Him (Matthew 7:7-11).